Child Support When There is Equal CustodyJanuary 14, 2018 4:10 pm Leave your thoughts

 Child Support Guidelines

 Heath Gosselin filed to reduce the child support to his ex-wife, Kathryn Page.
-In child support cases, the first thing the Judge always has to do is calculate the “guidelines“.
+In NH child support cases, the first thing the Judge always has to do is calculate the “guidelines“.
 Using the income of both parents, and tables provided by law, the Judge figures out the guidelines number.
 The Judge should start with the presumption that the guidelines number will be the child support figure.
 The Judge, however, can vary from the guidelines (either up or down), but only when there is a good reason.
+The question raised by this case is – how should a Judge change child support when there is equal custody?

 Child Support Cut to $0